isif00/Portfolio/README.md

 ## Portfolio
-  - a simple portfolio website using HTML & CSS
+  - a simple portfolio website using HTML & CSS & JS
+  - Project Managemnts app using Django